aedanmc/travelo-hey/documentation/instructions/USERDOC.md

 We support these goals by giving users an equality rating for each location we include in our app that we generate based on several metrics relating to how open a location (business, country, etc) is to LGBTQ+ individuals, especially those who are from abroad.

-Given that this web app is intended for a group of users who are often targeted on account of their identity, please review our guidelines for using the app (add link to community guidelines).
+Given that this web app is intended for a group of users who are often targeted on account of their identity, please review our guidelines for using the app (**guidelines are still in progress**).

 # Installation and Running Travelo-Hey!

 As Travelo-Hey! is a web app, all that is required is JavaScript on either Chrome or Firefox.
 We are hosted on the Google Cloud Platform, so all you need to get started is to simply navigate to this link (**LINK TBD**)!
-If you want to run our development build, see our [build instructions] (link to developer guide's build and run instructions)
+If you want to run our development build, see our [build instructions](https://github.com/aedanmc/travelo-hey#Getting-Started).

 # Using Travelo-Hey!